Annette Gordon-Reed: Andrew Johnson (2011)

 In 2011, Gordon-Reed published a biography of the US post-Civil War president Andrew Johnson and his historical reputation.
 She notes that he did not favor integration of freedmen into America's mainstream and caused the delay of their full emancipation.
 Although he was long considered a hero, his reputation became tainted after 1900, as white historians researched his actions or lack thereof regarding integration of African Americans.
 Gordon-Reed has noted that the abolitionist Frederick Douglass realized Johnson was no friend of African Americans.

 Gordon-Reed argues in the book that much of the misery imposed on African Americans could have been avoided if they had been given portions of land to cultivate as their own.
 Without land, African Americans in the Deep South generally earned livings as sharecroppers, primarily (if not totally) under white land-owners.
 They had few economic resources or choices and, often illiterate, were forced to accept the owner's reckoning of accounts at the end of the year.
 They often had to buy supplies at his store, which became part of the reckoning.
 She likens their situation to that of immigrant workers in the New York garment industry (sweat shops) in the 1890s, and coal miners, who were captives of mining company stores until the UMWA was founded in 1890.

 Awards and recognition

-Gordon-Reed was the first African American to win the Pulitzer Prize for History, for her 2008 work on the Hemings family.
+Gordon-Reed was the first African American to win the Pulitzer Prize for History, for her 2008 work on the Hemings family, The Hemingses of Monticello.
 She won 15 additional awards for the book.